 There were 25 players on the field for both teams and the rules were based on the London Football Association, which did not allow players to either pick up or throw the ball.
 The game resembled a form of soccer or rugby — something that if viewed in the context of football today, would look like one extended fumble with players trying to kick or hit the ball across the opposing team's goal line.

 The game resulted in a 6-4 victory for Rutgers and attracted around 100 spectators.

 When were the first rules established?

 Just seven years after the first game was played, representatives from Columbia, Harvard, Princeton and Yale came together to propose the first rules of what is recognized today as American football.

-RIGHT AROUND THE CORNER: Schedule, dates and sites of the 2019-20 College Football Playoff
+THE NEW DECADE: Location and sites for the College Football Playoff until 2024

 The representatives met at Massasoit House in Springfield, Mass., on Nov.
 23, 1876.
 This is where Walter Camp emerged as the legendary father of American football.
 Camp created guidelines fans are familiar with today such as the line of scrimmage, the center-to-quarterback snap, a system of downs and proposed that each team should have no more than 11 players on the field.

 When was the first college football game on radio?

 On Oct.
 8, 1921, one of the early installments of the "Backyard Brawl," the rivalry between West Virginia University and Pittsburgh University made history, as the game was the first to be broadcast across the airwaves.
 The game was on the first commercial radio station in the country, KDKA-AM in Pittsburgh.
 Pittsburgh won the game 21-13.

 When was the first college football game on TV?